 - In a large mixing bowl combine all ingredients and mix by hand until all ingredients are incorporated well.

-- Spray a rimmed baking sheet with cooking spray, line it with parchment or a silicone mat.
+- Spray a rimmed baking sheet with cooking spray or line it with parchment or a silicone mat.

 - Serve with your favorite pasta and pasta sauce.